Dysrhythmic/website-status-checker/README.md

 ## Setup

+Use `pip install -r requirements.txt` to install all required modules.

 This script uses `dotenv` to retrieve the email credentials the bot will login to, email to send the message to, and the URL to check.
 Create a file named `.env` with the following content:

 ```